okfn/opendatahandbook-old/source/introduction/index.rst

 as time permits.
 You are welcome to participate to help us with that effort.

-This manual is intended for those with little or no knowledge of the topic.
-If you do find a piece of jargon or terminology with which you aren't familiar, please see the detailed Glossary and FAQs (frequently asked questions) which can be found at the end of the manual.
+This handbook is intended for those with little or no knowledge of the topic.
+If you do find a piece of jargon or terminology with which you aren't familiar, please see the detailed Glossary and FAQs (frequently asked questions) which can be found at the end of the handbook.

 Credits